Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Flat pack of learning tower

 In line with Stokke's values of design that “grows with the child,” the standing platforms can be adjusted as the child grows.
-The top surface can also be removed if desired.
+Everything is assembled with screws, so every part can be replaced.

 Close up of the stool's joints from the back